10 Snakes Which Are Pure Rainforest Spawn

 This long, thin species averages at 100cm, and is primarily found in the rainforests of eastern Ecuador and Peru, with occasional sightings in Brazil.
 The black-skinned parrot snake (Leptophis nigromarginatus) mainly sticks to tree branches, where its light weight enables it to move through the rainforest canopy with ease, unlike a clumsy boa constrictor.

-Unlike humans, this snake is unable to drive a car or fire a machine gun, but there’s one thing they’re clearly better at than us – surviving in inhospitable rainforests.
+Unlike humans, this snake is unable to drive a car or fire a machine gun, but there’s one thing it’s clearly better at than us – surviving in inhospitable rainforests.

 As you can see from the image, this species’ eyes are enormous.
-The parrot snake’s bulging eyes help it in the complex rainforest environment, where every subtle movement and every unexplained flash of red could mean something.
-Its confirmed prey includes turniptail geckos (Thecadactylus rapicauda), anoles and poisonous Osteocephalus spinyback treefrogs.
+The black-skinned parrot snake’s bulging eyes aid it greatly in the complex rainforest environment, where every subtle movement and every unexplained flash of red could mean something.
+Its confirmed prey include turniptail geckos (Thecadactylus rapicauda), anoles and poisonous Osteocephalus spinyback treefrogs.

-This version differentiates from other parrot snakes by its black outline to each green scale.
-Leptophis nigromarginatus only became an official species in 2022, as it was originally considered to be a species of the giant parrot snake (Leptophis ahateulla).
-There was so much genetic variation across the misty valleys and humid forests of South America that there were clearly several hidden species hidden in one, and hence, this was elevated to independence alongside Leptophis dibernardoi of Brazil.
+This version differs from other parrot snakes in its black outline to each green scale.
+Leptophis nigromarginatus only became an official species in 2022, as it was originally a subspecies of the giant parrot snake (Leptophis ahateulla).
+There was so much genetic variation across the misty valleys and humid forests of South America that there were clearly several hidden species combined into one, and hence, this was elevated to independence alongside Leptophis dibernardoi of Brazil.

 10 Crowned false boa